it's CARV'd is honored to be featured alongside Fathers Love, Fathers Heal in Hudson Valley Magazine.

 Andra F. Roig, Jr., owner, artisan

 As a born artist and trained graphic designer, I always had an eye for calligraphy, typography and design.
-While attending SUNY New Paltz, my typography teacher, Clifton Meader, had us focus on painting calligraphy onto slate, then using a carbide chisel and mallet to "cut" that letter into the slate.
+While attending SUNY New Paltz, my typography teacher, Clifton Meader, had us focus on painting calligraphy onto slate, then used a carbide chisel and mallet to "cut" that letter into the slate.
 I was immediately hooked on the painstaking, yet rewarding process of methodically chiseling stone to create beautiful lettering and designs.

 Q&A with Andra Roig, Jr.